sensu/sensu-docs-legacy/0.9/handlers.md

 }
 {% endhighlight %}

-##### Handler configuration
+#### Handler configuration

-Handlers using the sensu-plugin rubygem have access to Sensu configs that can be used to configure specific settings for the handlers.
+Handlers using the `sensu-plugin` Rubygem have access to Sensu configs that can be used to configure specific settings for the handlers.
 The settings access is generalized and flexible, although there is a standard convention for configuring handlers that has developed organically.

-Here is a hypothetical json snippet that is defining and configuring two custom handlers.
-The handler ```my_handler1``` pulls configuration settings from within the handler definition (probably with ```setttings['handlers']['my_handler1]['custom_setting']```).
-The handler ```my_handler2``` gets its configuration settings from a top-level namespace (probably with ```setttings['my_handler2]['another_custom_setting']```).
+Here is a hypothetical JSON snippet that is defining and configuring two custom handlers.
+The handler `my_handler1` pulls configuration settings from within the handler definition (probably with `setttings['handlers']['my_handler1]['custom_setting']`).
+The handler `my_handler2` gets its configuration settings from a top-level namespace (probably with `setttings['my_handler2]['another_custom_setting']`).

 Both of these configuration methods work fine.
-Configuring within the handler definition in the ```handlers``` keeps things organized, although the typical convention is to use a top-level namespace for each handler.
+Configuring within the handler definition in the `handlers` keeps things organized, although the typical convention is to use a top-level namespace for each handler.
 Check in the handler itself to see how it is accessing configuration values.

 {% highlight json %}
 {